4 min reading time

 Why you should care about soft skills

-Soft skills are becoming more and more important, with many organizations giving them the credit they deserve.
-You should care about soft skills because they provide you with a confident, satisfied workforce that will sustain your organization.
+Soft skills are becoming more and more coveted, with many organizations giving them the credit they deserve.
+Soft skills provide you with a confident, satisfied workforce that will sustain your organization.

 Many employers assume that the most practical of soft skills are standard when it comes to their employees, but this isn’t always the case.
 Assuming your workforce will simply know how to act in non-technical workplace situations is naive.
 It’s tantamount to assuming all employees have the same personalities!

 LinkedIn CEO Jeff Weiner has deemed soft skills to be the biggest skills gap in the US.
 When your workforce is plentiful in technical skills, but lacking in soft skills, you may notice that some elements of your business face challenges.
 For example, if your employees are well trained in obtaining customers, but not so wonderful at customer retention, you have a soft skills gap.
 Fortunately, you can work to alleviate any soft skills gaps in your business through training.

 LinkedIn carried out a study in early 2018 across 100 metropolitan cities in the United States and discovered a shortage of 1.4 million people with communication skills.
 Since soft skills, such as communication, can lead to the prosperity of your organization, training your workforce in these vital abilities makes sense.

 There are a number of options for delivering soft skills training to your workforce.
 You can dedicate entire courses solely to soft skills as part of employee onboarding, or you could add a soft skills section to your existing course content.
 By investing in soft skills training for your workforce, you’ll see many benefits including:

 Your employees will be able to communicate more effectively with each other and with your clients or customers.
 You’ll be equipping them with the skills to express themselves more clearly, listen, and tackle difficult conversations.